schlomer/ripper/README.md

 ## Instructions
 1. Compile a Release build of the solution
-2. In the x64\Release directory, run rips.exe from the command line and leave running
+2. In the x64\Release directory, run rips.exe from the command line and leave running.
+To change the listening port number (defaults to 1234) before starting **rips.exe**, edit **rip-config.json** and set the tcpPort.
+Upon starting **rips.exe**, Windows may warn about the port and you may need to let rips.exe through the Windows firewall.
 3. In the RipExample.Wpf.Core\bin\Release\netcoreapp3.0 directory, run RipExample.Wpf.Core.exe
-4. Click Connect (connecting for the first time will fill Contanct and Phone containers with random data)
+4. Click Connect (connecting for the first time will fill Contact and Phone containers with random data)
 5. Enter Joh in the First Name Contains text box
-6. Click Query and you should see some results with Contact FirstName starting with Joh ...
-See RipExample.Lib.Core/ContactData.cs for list of first and last names used to randomly populate the Contacts container
+6. Click Query and you should see some results with Contact FirstName starting with Joh and having ages greater than 0 ...
+See RipExample.Lib.Core/ContactData.cs for the first and last name arrays used to randomly populate the Contacts container

 **More information to come.
 In the meantime, check it out!
 Suggestions and improvements are always welcome.**